Thien Mu Pagoda - Discover the Oldest Buddhist Temple in Hue

 The problem of abstinence as mentioned only takes place from the year of the Dog (1862) to the year of the Snake (1869).
 After that, people freely called two names: Thien Mu Pagoda and Linh Mu Pagoda.

-Because the word "Linh" is synonymous with "Thiêng", the Hue pronunciation when saying "Thiên" sounds like "Thiêng" so when the Huế people say "Linh Mụ", "Thiên Mụ" or "Thục Mụ", the listeners all understand is referring to this temple.
+Because the word "Linh" is synonymous with "Thiêng - Sacred", the Hue pronunciation when saying "Thiên" sounds like "Thiêng" so when the Huế people say "Linh Mụ", "Thiên Mụ", the listeners all understand is referring to this temple.

 By 1714, Lord Quoc again restored the pagoda with dozens of very large architectural constructions such as Thien Vuong palace, Dai Hung palace, Dharma preacher, Tang Kinh floor, Sangha room, Zen house ... but many works among them are no more today.
 The Lord also personally wrote an article, carved into a large (2m60 high, 1m2 wide) talking about the construction of architectural works here, allowing people to go to China to buy more than 1,000 Buddhist sets to put on the floor.
 Tang Jing, praising the philosophy of Buddhism, clearly shows the legend of Venerable Thach Liem - a person who had great merit in helping Lord Nguyen revive Buddhism in Dang Trong.
 Beer is placed on the back of a very large stone turtle, simple but beautiful decoration.

-With natural beauty and scale expanded from that time, Thien Mu Pagoda has become the most beautiful temple in Dang Trong.
-Experiencing many historical events, Thien Mu pagoda was used as an altar of the Earth under the Tay Son dynasty (about 1788), then restored and rebuilt many times under the Nguyen kings.
+With natural beauty and scale expanded from that time, Thien Mu Pagoda has become the most beautiful temple in Central Vietnam.
+Experiencing many historical events, Thien Mu pagoda was used as an altar of the Earth under the Tay Son dynasty (about 1788), then restored and rebuilt many times under the Nguyen Kings (1802-1945).

-In 1844, on the occasion of the "eight-year-old" ceremony of Mrs. Thuan Thien Cao Queen (Emperor Gia Long's wife, grandmother of King Thieu Tri), King Thieu Tri rebuilt the temple in a larger scale: build one more temple. octagon tower called Tu Nhan (later renamed Phuoc Duyen), Huong Nguyen communal house and erected 2 steles recording the erection of the tower, communal house and poems of the king.
+In 1844, on the occasion of the "eighty-year-old" ceremony of Mrs. Thuan Thien Cao Hoang Hau (Emperor Gia Long's wife, grandmother of King Thieu Tri), King Thieu Tri rebuilt the temple in a larger scale: build one more temple. octagon tower called Tu Nhan (later renamed Phuoc Duyen), Huong Nguyen communal house and erected 2 steles recording the erection of the tower, communal house and poems of the king.

 The storm in 1904 destroyed the temple.
 Many constructions were also damaged, in which Huong Nguyen temple was completely collapsed (there are still traces).
 In 1907, King Thanh Thai rebuilt it, but the pagoda is no longer as big as it used to be.
 On both sides of the tower are two quadrilateral houses, with two steles of Thieu Tri life.
 Deep inside are two hexagonal houses, one for beer and the other for bells casting the life of Lord Nguyen Phuc Chu.